Gositi/discord-fs/README.md

 Note that this is mainly an experimental program and not something made, or at least intended, to be used seriously.

 ## Usage
-First off, you'll need Linux to run this (with FUSE and a modern version of Python installed, should already be installed by default on most distros).
+You will need Linux to run this, or at least a system where FUSE is available.
-The program is developed on Ubuntu 24.04 with Python 3.12 and the preinstalled libraries, but there are no guarantees the program will work on any system.
+Before using the program you need to do some setup.
-If you have issues with it (on a Linux system) I will of course try and look into it anyways!
+I assume you are techy enough to do this yourself, so this will be in broad terms what to do:

-Before using the program, you will need to do some setup.
+- Make sure a modern version of Python is installed
-I will assume you are techy enough to do this yourself, so this will be in broad terms what to do.
+- Make sure the package `python3-fuse` (in the case of the Ubuntu repos) is installed
-- Import libraries in `requirements.txt`
+- Import libraries in `requirements.txt` using `pip install -r requirements.txt`
 - Create (or use) a discord bot for the FS
-- Fill in data in file `fat.json` (see below)
+- Fill in data in file `fat.json`, see below

 After this is done you should be good to go.
 The program is started by executing `dc-fs.py` with a modern Python version, and closing it should be done by unmounting the filesystem.